 If you are using a GUI version of Linux or physically accessing your system, rebooting the system is not a problem, but if you are using a headless version of the operating system or accessing via SSH and only have command line access.
 In this case, you should know how to reboot a system from the command line.

-In this article, we will cover various commands for rebooting a Debian-based operating system.
-We are using Debian 11 to describe the procedure described in this article.
+This article will cover various commands for rebooting a Debian-based operating system.
+We are using Debian 12 to describe the procedure described in this article.

 - Using reboot command